sphothitay/MarshallZehr-Coding-Check/README.md

 Run `npm install` and start the project with `npm start`.
 Navigate to `http://localhost:4200/` to check if the currency converter is working.

-Run `npm run cypress:open` to start the cypress test runner.
+Open another terminal and run `npm run cypress:open` to start the cypress test runner.
 From the list of E2E specs run the `currency-converter-tests.cy.js` spec.

 NOTE: There are a few currencies in the list of currencies that the thrid party API returns with no rates for recent fixture data (2022-09-07).
 This currently causes 6 tests to fail for the MYR, THB, and VND conversions.
 We may need to handle when no rates are returned differently to prompt the user when no rates are available for specific currencies.